Health Information and Tools > Patient Care Handouts > Learning About Stress in Children

 What is stress?

-Stress is a feeling that can happen to a child when he or she has to handle a change or a difficult situation.
+Stress is a feeling that can happen to a child when they have to handle a change or a difficult situation.
 Even school-age children can feel worried and stressed.

 Stress can come from outside, such as family, friends, and school.
 It can also come from children themselves.
 Just like adults, children may expect too much of themselves and then feel stressed if they feel that they have "failed."